-Peugeot sales tumble in China and Europe, while Iran fares better
+Peugeot's China, Europe sales decline offset by Iran

 2 Min Read

-PARIS (Reuters) - PSA Group said its vehicle sales rose 2.3 percent in the first half, as the French carmaker's formal return to the Iranian market helped offset a continuing sales plunge in China as well as a weak European performance.
+PARIS (Reuters) - PSA Group said first-half sales dipped in Europe and continued to plunge in China, although the French carmaker's formal return to the Iranian market kept its global numbers in positive territory, with a 2.3 percent overall sales gain.

-The maker of Peugeot, Citroen and DS cars said on Thursday it had recorded 1.58 million sales globally in January-June, up from 1.54 million a year earlier.
+The maker of Peugeot, Citroen and DS cars, which has agreed to buy Opel from General Motors in a deal closing this year, recorded 1.58 million worldwide vehicle sales in January-June, up from 1.54 million a year earlier.

-But PSA's Chinese woes continued, with sales plunging by another 49 percent to just 152,380 vehicles in the period.
-The year-long slide has prompted a management and distribution shake-up in the region, as well as pledges by Chief Executive Carlos Tavares to rush out more SUVs.
+But PSA's Chinese woes deepened, with sales tumbling another 49 percent to just 152,380 vehicles and the Citroen brand down 63 percent.
+The prolonged slide has prompted a management and distribution shake-up as well as pledges by Chief Executive Carlos Tavares to rush out more SUVs.

+"Outside China, where we are restructuring our network, global sales of Citroen are increasing," brand head Linda Jackson said in a company statement.

-In Europe, PSA's home region as well as its biggest, sales also dropped by 1.9 percent to 1.04 million vehicles, essentially weighed down by a sharp decline in upscale DS brand sales, which slumped 45 percent.
+In Europe, PSA's home region as well as its biggest, sales also dropped by 1.9 percent to 1.04 million vehicles, essentially weighed down by a sharp decline for the upscale DS brand, which slumped 45 percent.

 Iran, however, was a bright spot in the first-half numbers.
-The resumption of consolidated sales in the country helped PSA more than triple its Middle East and Africa sales to 277,971 vehicles.
+The resumption of official sales in the country helped PSA more than triple its Middle East and Africa deliveries to 277,971 vehicles.
+Excluding that region, PSA's sales were down 11 percent.

 Reporting by Laurence Frost; Editing by Sudip Kar-Gupta